byleonardlim/personal-site/content/case-studies/management-letter.md

 ## Overview
 This case study showcases how an AI-powered Management Letter tool transformed a frustrating, time-consuming task into a fast, reliable, and hassle-free process.
 The product is part of a larger ecosystem aimed at reshaping how auditors conduct audits and communicate with clients efficiently.

-Allisonm, a fictional yet relatable auditor — once juggled scattered audit notes, tedious evidence checks, and manual source tracing.
+Allison, a fictional yet relatable auditor — once juggled scattered audit notes, tedious evidence checks, and manual source tracing.
 Today, a custom-built AI tool scans thousands of pages, extracts key issues, and drafts Management Letters with traceable citations and properly formatted sections.

 Built as a Microsoft Word add-in, it cut preparation time by 80%, reduced errors by 70%, and doubled issue-identification speed — clear proof that well-designed AI solutions can solve real professional challenges while boosting productivity.